-Drainage plumbing diagrams (also known as flimsies or as constructed diagrams) are a diagrammatic representation of a property’s drainage plumbing work.
+Drainage plumbing diagrams are a diagrammatic representation of a property’s drainage plumbing work.

 Drainage plumbing diagrams are regularly used by homeowners, licensed plumbing contractors and others to determine the layout of drainage plumbing on a property.
 Knowing the layout of drainage plumbing can assist in: